Semester in Shanghai (for Chinese Students)

 Step 1.
 APPLY

 Check with your home university’s international office first to see what requirements they may have and that they will accept transfer credits from this program.
-You can apply online anytime before August 10.
+You can apply online anytime before Aug 1 for fall.
 Please allow at least 24 hours for a TEAN Program Manager to manually review your initial application.

 Step 2.
 COMPLETE APPLICATION MATERIALS